marsdensoftware/aem-edge-forms-3/blocks/custom-search/README.md

 # React

 In principle, using React would avoid some usability and compatibility concerns, allow us to leverage existing UI libraries that implement common functionality, and reduce the developer effort involved.
+Implementing paging should be very easy, but first it requires setting up React.

 In practice, I ran into a number of technical issues trying to integrate React.